meacu1pa/meaculpa.dev/content/search.md

 ---
 title: "Search"
-description: "Search meaculpa.dev"
+description: "Browse through meaculpa.dev..."
-summary: "Search meaculpa.dev"
+summary: "Browse through meaculpa.dev..."
-placeholder: "Search meaculpa.dev"
+placeholder: "What are you looking for?"
 layout: "search"
 ---